The Great Myths 15: What about “the Dark Ages?”

 Decline and Fall and/or Transformation

-The collapse of the Western Roman Empire has been the subject of centuries of debtate, not only as to its causes but also its nature.
+The collapse of the Western Roman Empire has been the subject of centuries of debate, not only as to its causes but also its nature.
 For a very long time it was seen in fairly simple terms: the Empire was rotten within and so overcome from without by waves of barbarian invaders.
 What followed was a catastrophic collapse of civilisation, with the whole of western Europe regressing to primitive barbarism among the fallen ruins of the glory that was Rome.

 In the twentieth century this picture underwent substantial revision.
 Historians emphasised not just what was lost, but also what survived.
 Emphasis was placed not only on sharp breaks with the Roman past in the Early Medieval world, but on less obvious but still significant continuities.
 By the end of the century there was a strong emphasis on the end of the Western Empire not as a story of chaos and collapse but of transition and transformation.
 By 1995 Princeton’s Peter Brown published his The Rise of Western Christendom: Triumph and Diversity, A.D.
 200-1000 (Wiley-Blackwell: 1995, 2013), which was considered a masterwork of historical analysis and synthesis spanning Late Antiquity and the Early Middle Ages.
 The date parameters of Brown’s study mean he did not abide by the older norms that saw a hard break at the end of the Western Empire.
 His book traces the continuities and transformations across a period that begins with the Roman Empire at its height and ends halfway through the Medieval Period.
 In many respects Brown’s book exemplifies the historiographical trend that is referred to as the Continuity Thesis.